dstackai/dstack/docs/index.md

 # What is dstack?

-dstack is a platform that makes it very easy to build and share AI apps.
+dstack is a platform that makes it easy to prepare data, train models, run AI apps, and collaborate.
-It allows you to prepare data, train models, run AI apps, and collaborate within one simple yet extensible platform.
+Define workflows as code, and run against a configured cloud account.

-### Workflows
+### Define your workflows

-Define common tasks as workflows and run them locally or in the cloud.
+Define common tasks as workflows and run them in the cloud.
 Configure output artifacts, hardware requirements, and dependencies to other workflow if any.

 === ".dstack/workflows.yaml"